Our website uses cookies for statistical purposes.

 What are the mandatory requirements for the branch?

-When a company chooses to open a branch in Sweden, it will mandatorily appoint a managing director.
+When a company chooses to set up a branch in Sweden, it will mandatorily appoint a managing director.
 He is required to reside in the European Economic Area and, if this is not the case, the branch will apply for an exemption from the residency requirements.

-The branch’s managing director is empowered to act behalf of the foreign company through a power of attorney.
-The original and the copy of this document is also submitted when registering the branch.
+The branch’s managing director is empowered to act on behalf of the foreign company through a power of attorney.
+The original and a copy of this document are also submitted when registering the branch.

 The branch will be registered as an employer in Sweden, as well as for tax purposes.